garciaagui/garciaagui/README.md

 ## Full Stack Developer

-I have a degree in Financial Management and I worked in several sectors of the Administrative branch for 4 years.
-I've been studying programming since 2022, when I started [Trybe](https://www.betrybe.com/) Web Development course.
-I'm excited to enjoy the most of this world 🤩
+I used to be an adventurer like you.
+Then I took an arrow in the knee... 🏹 No, I'm kidding, I faced fierce dragons only in the world of Skyrim.

+I hold a degree in Financial Management and have accumulated four years of professional experience across various sectors within the administrative field.
+My fascination with programming prompted me to embark on a career transition in 2022, and I am now working as a junior developer. 🧑‍💻

 - 🌍 I'm based in Porto Feliz, São Paulo - Brasil 🇧🇷
 - ✉️ You can contact me at [garciaguig@gmail.com](mailto:garciaguig@gmail.com)
-- 🧠 I'm currently studying Python, design patterns and data scraping.
+- 🧠 I'm currently studying NextJS and cloud storage.

 ### Skills